kagaminccino/LAVSE/README.md

 ## Introduction

 This is the implementation of LAVSE in PyTorch. \
-We have put one preprocessed test sample data (including enhanced results) in the result directory in this repository. \
+We have put one preprocessed test sample data (including enhanced results) in this repository. \
 The dataset of TMSV (Taiwan Mandarin speech with video) used in LAVSE is released [here](http://xxxxxxxx). \
 Please cite the following paper if you use the codes from this repository.